 About Dr. Brent Wells

-Dr. Brent Wells is a graduate of the University of Nevada where he earned his bachelor of science degree before moving on to complete his doctorate from Western States Chiropractic College.
-He founded Better Health Chiropractic & Physical Rehab in Alaska in 1998.
-He became passionate about being the best Wasilla chiropractor after his own experiences with hurried, unprofessional healthcare providers.
+Dr. Brent Wells, D.C. is the founder of Better Health Chiropractic & Physical Rehab and has been a chiropractor for over 20 years.
 The goal for Dr. Wells is to treat his patients with care and compassion while providing them with a better quality of life through his professional treatment.